Thomas Bay: Devil's Country

-In 1900, the first documented account of the alleged "devil creatures" of Thomas Bay was written by Harry D. Colp, who had had been staying in Wrangell with three of his fellow prospectors, identified only as "Charlie", "John" and "Fred".
+In 1900, the first documented account of the alleged "devil creatures" of Thomas Bay was written by Harry D. Colp, who had been staying in Wrangell with three of his fellow prospectors, identified only as "Charlie", "John" and "Fred".
 At some point in the springtime of 1900, Charlie received a tip-off from a Thomas Bay native on how and where to find gold there:

 "He told me to go up to Thomas Bay* and camp on Patterson River on the right side, travel upriver for about 8 mi, and then turn to the high mountains, and after traveling about a mile and a half, I would find a lake shaped like a half-moon."

 In late April or early May 1900, Charlie set-off with three months' worth of supplies, giving the other men instructions to send a search party for him if he did not return within that amount of time; Charlie had also stated that he would return sooner if the trip went well.
 When he returned in June 1900, he is said to have arrived with a large piece of quartz, much to the others' excitement, but without a coat or hat, and looking extremely disheveled.
 Additionally, his canoe completely empty, with none of his supplies or belongings having been brought back.
 Upon setting the quartz down in the men's shared cabin, Charlie is said to have requested a meal be made for him, so he may eat and retire to bed promptly.
 The men asked no further questions, and Charlie ate in silence before going to bed and falling into a deep sleep.

 The following day, Charlie is said to have gotten dressed and promptly left, and was gone to town for much of that day.
 When he finally returned, he stated to the others that a ship was departing the following morning, bound for Seattle, which he wanted to join as a passenger, as he desired to "never see Alaska" or hear the words "Thomas Bay" ever again.
 Charlie then recommended to the other men to never go prospecting in Thomas Bay themselves, as it would only cause unwanted "mental and physical pain", and that if they could collectively pitch-in enough money for his ticket to Seattle, he would recount exactly what had happened to him on his trip.